 loading soybeans into a truck

-Soybeans unloaded onto a truck in Illinois.
+Soybeans were unloaded onto a truck in Illinois.
 Photo: Daniel Acker/Bloomberg News

-BarnWorld.com, the online mega-store for livestock supplies like cattle guards and hay feeders, has expanded their already extensive selection to include a line of polyethylene plastic products.
+BarnWorld.com, the online mega-store for livestock supplies like cattle guards and hay feeders, has expanded its already extensive selection to include a line of polyethylene plastic products.

 The calf nursery line is designed with superior ventilation to separate calves, promote healthy lung growth, prevent disease and allow the calf to develop to its fullest potential.

-The polyurethane bulk grain bins particularly well-suited to high moisture materials like corn and soybeans.
+The polyurethane bulk grain bins are particularly well-suited to high moisture materials like corn and soybeans.

 Barn World, your online livestock supply and cattle guard headquarters.
 Call (720) 238-2190 or visit www.barnworld.com today!

 Barn World now carries a large selection of Poly Grain Bins.